isabellwaas/isabellwaas/README.md

 ##### iOS Apps
 - [Navigether](https://github.com/TeamGruenbaum/Navigether) - Conceptual app that makes it possible to get along better in public transport
-- [ShoppingListGenerator](https://informatik.hof-university.de/allgemein/studienarbeit-shoppinglistgenerator/) (based on the idea of our Desktop App ShoppingListGenerator) – Lets you select the dishes you want to buy ingredients for and also additional ingredients before it generates your individual shopping list sorted by stores and shelfes.
-Besides, the app also serves as a cookbook
+- [ShoppingListGenerator_SwiftUI](https://github.com/TeamGruenbaum/ShoppingListGenerator_SwiftUI) (based on the idea of our Desktop App ShoppingListGenerator) - Simplifies creating shopping lists ordered by store and shelf based on selected ingredients and dishes.
+Apart from this, it serves as a cookbook by storing dishes together with their recipes and ingredients

 ##### Android Apps
 - [SimpleDo](https://github.com/TeamGruenbaum/SimpleDo) - Note down tasks or appointments, sort them by any criterion you like and set a reminder
 - [RingerModeNotification](https://github.com/TeamGruenbaum/RingerModeNotification) - Constantly informs you about your device's current ringer mode via permanent notification

 ##### Desktop Apps
-- [ShoppingListGenerator](https://github.com/TeamGruenbaum/ShoppingListGenerator) - Lets you select the dishes you want to buy ingredients for and also additional ingredients before it generates your individual shopping list sorted by stores and shelfes
+- [ShoppingListGenerator_Swing](https://github.com/TeamGruenbaum/ShoppingListGenerator_Swing) - Lets you select the dishes you want to buy ingredients for and also additional ingredients before it generates your individual shopping list sorted by stores and shelfes
 - [HofUniversityManager](https://github.com/TeamGruenbaum/HofUniversityManager) - Manage everyday student life at Hof University and access various services such as mensa or timetables

 ##### Scientific Papers